modiimedia/modii-portfolio/content/portfolio/sogmi-kiosk-app.md

 +++
 client = "clients/sogmi.md"
 description = "## Modii built a custom web application that allows SOGMI to use any android tablet as a donation kiosk. \n\nThe application integrates with Square Point of Sale allowing donors to enter their information and then swipe their credit card to easily donate.
-The donor's information is stored within SOGMI's customer database in Square.
-Allowing them to keep track of everyone who has donated using the kiosk. \n\n<video autoplay loop><source src=\"/video/sogmi-donation-kiosk-video-v2.mp4\" type=\"video/mp4\">Your browser does not support the video tag.  \n</video>" draft = true featured_image = "/v1564181665/modii-website/tablet-set-amount-screen.jpg" headline = "A Donation Kiosk With Any Tablet"
+The donor's information is stored within SOGMI's customer database in Square, allowing them to keep track of everyone who has donated using the kiosk. \n\n<video autoplay loop><source src=\"/video/sogmi-donation-kiosk-video-v2.mp4\" type=\"video/mp4\">Your browser does not support the video tag.  \n</video>" draft = true featured_image = "/v1564181665/modii-website/tablet-set-amount-screen.jpg" headline = "A Donation Kiosk With Any Tablet"